tektutor/kubernetes-may-2021/Day1/README.md

 ```

 Regular user(non-admin) user's will not have permission to issue docker commands by default, the below
-steps will added the 'user' into docker group.
-Any user who is part of docker group will gain minimal root permissions to play with docker commands.
+steps will add the 'user' into docker group.
+Any user who is part of the 'docker' group will gain minimal root permissions to play with docker commands.
 ```
 sudo usermod -aG docker user
 sudo su user